 - Are applying for mid-year entry; or

-- Are wishing to apply for special consideration for mid-year entry (application is through the University Admission Centre).
+- Want to apply for special consideration for mid-year entry (application is through the University Admission Centre); or.

 - Are a student who has completed the UniReady Enabling program and is now seeking admission into an undergraduate degree course; or

-- Deferred your offer in 2012 and now wish to apply for entry to a different course not the course you deferred from,
+- Deferred your offer in 2013 and now wish to apply for entry to a different course (not the course you deferred from),

 either at Curtin or another WA University; or